DevNetSandbox/sbx_multi_ios/docs/labs/nso-with-ansible.md

 !!! info "All steps presented in this guide are written to be completed from the devbox"

 1. ssh to devbox `ssh developer@10.10.20.20` (password C1sco12345)

 2. Clone required code
   ```
   git clone https://github.com/DevNetSandbox/sbx_multi_ios
   cd sbx_multi_ios/nso-with-ansible
   ```

-  3. Launch demo environment (!!!NOTE This may take some time as we are installing some new NSO stuff as well as ansible etc.)
+3. Launch demo environment

+!!! info "This may take some time as we are installing some new NSO stuff as well as ansible etc.)"

   ```
   make test
   ```